Mihail Caimacov

-Mihail Caimacov (born 22 July 1998) is a Moldovan footballer who plays as a midfielder for HNL club Slaven Belupo and the Moldova national football team.
+Mihail Caimacov (born 22 July 1998) is a Moldovan footballer who plays as a midfielder for HNL club Slaven Belupo and the Moldova national team.

 Caimacov has played for a number of teams in Moldova, Croatia, Slovenia and Russia.
 He made his national team debut in 2020 and has gone on to represent Moldova 34 times, scoring three goals.

 Club career

 Caimacov made his professional debut for Sheriff Tiraspol in the Moldovan National Division on 24 February 2017, coming on as a substitute in the 88th minute for Evgheni Oancea in the away match against Speranța Nisporeni, which finished as a 2–0 win.
 In total, he made three appearances for Sheriff Tiraspol before leaving in 2017.

 In 2020, he joined Osijek in Croatia.
 He would only play once for the team.
 Whilst at Osijek, he was loaned out to Slovenian clubs Olimpija Ljubljana and Koper.

 After leaving Osijek in 2021, Caimacov joined Slaven Belupo.
 On 7 September 2022, Caimacov joined Russian Premier League club FC Torpedo Moscow on loan with an option to buy.
 He returned to Slaven Belupo at the end of the loan.